Ilbijerri Theatre Company

 Ilbijerri Theatre Company, formerly Ilbijerri Aboriginal and Torres Strait Islander Theatre Cooperative and also known simply as Ilbijerri, styled ILBIJERRI, is an Australian theatre company based in Melbourne that creates theatre creatively controlled by Indigenous artists.

 History

 Ilbijerri was founded in 1990 as Ilbijerri Aboriginal and Torres Strait Islander Theatre Cooperative by a group of Aboriginal and Torres Strait Islander artists galvanised to tell Indigenous stories from an Indigenous perspective.
 Ilbijerri, pronounced il BIDGE er ree, is a Woiwurrung language word meaning "coming together for ceremony".

+Theatre and film producer, director, and writer John Harvey was general manager and co-CEO of Ilbijerri with Rachael Maza.
+In 2025, Andrea James, a Yorta Yorta/Gunaikurnai woman, was appointed Artistic Director and co-CEO, replacing Maza.

+Dancer and choreographer Daniel Riley worked as associate producer and then creative associate for Ilbijerri between 2019 and 2021.